Mail Fulfilment Services

 - whether it is just domestic or includes international mailing

 - what your product weighs

 Firstly, it’s important to consider the unwrapped weight of your product.
 This may effect how you choose to mail it.
 If your product is close to a mailing weight or size boundary then the type of wrapping you use will affect the overall weight.
 This, in turn, may affect the overall mailing cost.

 - naked mailings (no outer to protect the mailed item)

-Poly-wrapping is a polythene wrap which can be used for different sized mailings.
+Poly-wrapping is a polythene wrap which can be used for a variety of your different sized mailings.
 Even non-standard sized or shaped items can be poly-wrapped.
 Most poly-wrapping can accommodate A6 brochures to large tabloid newspaper sized mailings with machinable inserts.

-It is a waterproof and highly durable option.
-As the contents are openly displayed it is a great option if you want to excite the recipient!
-Poly-wrap is light weight, from around 2gm for an A4 poly-wrap compared to 10gm for an envelope, so as a lighter option it can reduce your mailing costs.
+Poly-wrap is a plastic and is therefore both waterproof and highly durable (compared to a paper-wrap for example), and as the the contents are easily visible it is s a great option for marketing impact.
+It is light weight, from around 2gm for an A4 poly-wrap, compared to 10gm for an envelope.
+This lighter option can therefore reduce your mailing costs.

 Envelope enclosing is often chosen when the content is sensitive and requires confidentiality.
 As a paper option, mailing addresses can be printed along with logos and other information.
 A range of fonts and colours can be used, in line with any branding.

 Envelope insertion can be either be done by hand or machine.
 Depending on the machine configuration up to 20 additional inserts can be included.